zombiecure/songs/index.md

 ## Who's Behind The Zombie Cure Protest Songs?

 Just a guy who thought he knew American history until last month.
-Middle-class, white, Christian, veteran - basically believed all the "official stories."
+Middle-class, white, Christian - basically believed all the "official stories."
 Then I started researching for a family history project and... holy shit.

 I'm not special.
 I'm not "woke."
 I'm just shocked and writing protest songs about what I found.
 Maybe those with audiences can share these songs or write better ones.
 If we all learn the truth, we can make informed decisions.
 This library grows as I learn more.